jordenhill/Rikaitan/README.md

 Change Log
 ----------
+**Version 1.9.0 (12/18/2014):** Added contextual menu option to enable or disable extension.
+To access menu simply ctrl+click or right click within the browser window.
+When the extension is enabled, there is also now an option within the contextual menu to enable or disable popups if you only want to disable popups for a temporary period of time without disabling the entire extension.
+Also added ability to hide a popup that shows up by pressing the h key.

 **Version 1.8.3 (12/18/2014):** Fixed misspelled initialStickyPopup for 'b' key case, causing b key to not function properly.